-- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: front door entrance (instruction by maglock) - Location of station: front entrance door - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.
+- Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: Turn key clockwise and back to original position, check all lights are on - Location of station: At main Fire Panel Room - 3) Assign team members to monitor exit doors until the problem is resolved.

-1) Complete room check and monitor exits as assigned.
+- 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.

-2) Take direction from the Incident Manager.
+- 1) Complete room check and monitor exits as assigned. - 2) Take direction from the Incident Manager.